 “Nice to meet you.
 Would anyone like something to drink?
 We have sodas and coffee.”

 Ms. Campbell asked, “If it’s no trouble, may I have coffee, black, please?”

 “Certainly.
 You boys want something to drink?”

-I asked for a root beer and Kyle asked for a Coke.
-When we had our drinks Mrs. Williams left and Ms. Campbell turned to me.
+I asked for a root beer and Kyle asked for a Coke, and we got them for both of us.
+When we all had our drinks Mrs. Williams left and Ms. Campbell turned to me.

 “Curt, I’ve heard that Don attacked you, but I haven’t heard all of the details.
 Do you mind telling us what happened?